Genomon-Project/paplot-doc/howto_mat.rst

 2. axis-Y sort
 ----------------

-縦軸の並び順を変更します。
+Change the order of the vertical axis.

- - none ソートしない
+ - none ...
+Do not sort
- - ASC 昇順
+ - ASC ... ascending order
- - DESC 降順
+ - DESC ... descending order

-以下の要素でソートでき、複数ソート可能です。
+It can sort by the following elements, and it can sort multiple.

-:Mutation num.: 遺伝子ごとのmutation数
+:Mutation num.: Number of mutations per gene
-:Gene name: 遺伝子の名前順
+:Gene name: Sorted by gene name

 3. sample filter
 ------------------

-| 横長の棒グラフ(Sample)の縦軸の最大値を設定します。
+| Sets the maximum value of the vertical axis of the horizontal bar chart (Sample).
 |
-| いくつかのサンプルだけ飛びぬけて変異数が多く、他はそれほど変異がないような場合、この機能を使用することで、グラフが見やすくなることがあります。
+| In some cases where only a few samples jump out and the number of mutations is large and others are not so mutated, using this function may make the graph easier to see.
-| 表示したい最大値を横のエディットボックスに入力したのち、[update filter] ボタンをクリックしてください。
+| Enter the maximum value you want to display in the horizontal edit box, then click the [update filter] button.
-| 空白にすると、すべてを表示します。（初期値）
+| If it is left blank, it will show everything. (initial value)
 |

-**フィルター適用前と適用後**
+**Before and after filter application**

-| 最大値を200に設定した場合の表示例
+| Example of display when maximum value is set to 200.
 |

 .. image:: image/mut_operation4.PNG